Geometric formulation of $k$-essence and late-time acceleration: Discussion and final remarks

 The viability of the geometric $k$-essence model was then confirmed with a combination of CC, SNe Ia and BAO data.
-The sensitivity to the priors, coming from the regions with inherent instabilities, and the degeneracy between the model parameters $B$ and $\Omega_{m0}$ at late times, make the model difficult to constrain.
+Implementing priors derived from the stability constraints allowed us to avoid unstable regions of the parameter space, which would make the model difficult to constrain.
 Hence, this may explain why it has not received much attention in the context of observational analyses.
-Nonetheless, our results support the claim that the model is statistically indistinguishable from $\Lambda$CDM at late times.
-This is evident from the optimised $k$-essence parameter values $\{H_0,B,r_d,\mathcal{M}\}$ obtained from the MCMC analysis, which match their $\Lambda$CDM counterparts, see Table \ref{optimalparameters} and Figs. \ref{contourplots} and \ref{fig:hub}.
-Similarly, the goodness to fit with the observational data is comparable between both models, with only small, statistically insignificant preference for geometric $k$-essence, reported in Table \ref{statisticalresults}.
+Nonetheless, our results support the claim that the model is comparable to $\Lambda$CDM at late times.
+This is also evident from the optimised parameters $\{H_0,r_d,\mathcal{M}\}$ obtained from the MCMC analysis, which match their $\Lambda$CDM counterparts, see Table \ref{optimalparameters} and Figs. \ref{contourplots} and \ref{fig:hub}.
+On the other hand, the matter density parameter $\Omega_{m0}$ takes slightly lower values in our model, due to the intermediate dark matter properties of the $k$-essence fluid.
+The goodness of fit with the observational data is comparable between both models, with a similar $\chi^2$ in both models, but a preference for $\Lambda$CDM from AIC and BIC, as reported in Table \ref{statisticalresults}.
+These results strongly motivate further study at the level of linear cosmological perturbations for our specific model.
+In this case, a broader sample of cosmological data could be used to better assess the viability of the ghost condensate $k$-essence model.

-Our results also make clear that background data alone is not sufficient to also constrain $\Omega_{m0}$, with Appendix \ref{appendix:last} giving concrete evidence of this degeneracy.
-Similar conclusions have been presented elsewhere, such as on the indistinguishability of $k$-essence and quintessence models at the background level \cite{Malquarti:2003nn}.
-This strongly motivates further study at the level of linear cosmological perturbations \cite{Bamba:2011ih} for our specific model.
-In this case, a broader sample of cosmological data could be used to constrain all of the model parameters.
-The ability for our model to satisfy late-time constraints almost independently of $\Omega_{m0}$ gives reason to believe that this freedom could be beneficial when fitting both early and late-time data, as is the case for the Born-Infeld models \cite{Yang:2009zzl}.
-We plan to test this hypothesis in the future.